dsipaint/AMGN/README.md

 to know the bot's token.
 The advantage of plugins is that on a large scale, this provides the flexibility of managing bot features independently, helping to minimise downtime.
 I used this in the server I code for, of 330,000 users, and it improved the efficiency of our bot by about 600%.
 Bot features are managed independently, whilst also being controlled centrally by a central repository.
 This provides complete control without compromising flexibility.
 This library extends the JDA library, and knowledge of JDA is required to use this library.

 ## Howto
+## Build latest version:
+- clone this repo
+- run `maven package`

+## Add as a dependency:
+- clone this repo
+- run dependency.sh

 ### Preparing the network:
 Before running the network, the network needs to know a bit about the users and servers it will work with.
 The network accesses this data by reading "./network.json".
 Without this file, the network will not run.
 This file contains